Frenzoid/Frenzoid/README.md

 ### Hi there, I'm Frenzoid 👋
 ## About me.
-Im a Uni student coursing the degree in Computer Engineering, i love to spend my freetime playing videogames, and learning / testing different technologies.
+Im a Uni student coursing a degree in Computer Engineering, i love to spend my freetime playing videogames, and learning / testing different technologies.

 This is my github repo, and you will find personal projects and university projects.